MIT-LCP/physionet-build/GuideForNewDevelopers.md

 If you don't have the latest version of Python, please download and install the latest Python from the [official website](https://www.python.org/downloads/).

 1. Navigate to the Downloads tab for Windows.
-2. Choose the latest Python3 release
+2. Choose the latest Python3 release.
 3. Choose the Windows x86 executable installer if you are using a 32-bit installer or if you have a 64-bit system, then download Windows x86-64 executable installer.
-4. Run the executable and install python with the default options
+4. Run the executable and install python with the default options.
-   1. Don't forget to select the `Add Python x.x to PATH` option
+   1. Don't forget to select the `Add Python x.x to PATH` option.

-   Here is a detailed [guide](https://realpython.com/installing-python/#how-to-install-python-on-windows) if you need further help
+   Here is a detailed [guide](https://realpython.com/installing-python/#how-to-install-python-on-windows) if you need further help.

-Open cmd and enter the following commands to verify you have installed Python3
+Open cmd and enter the following commands to verify you have installed Python3.

 ```cmd